top of page

 Conversation Task

 After approximately 2.5 minutes, the second part of the conversation begins, covering a different theme.
-The theme for this section is specified in the examiner's instructions provided on the test day.
-It can be found in the GCSE Themes Sequencing Grid.
+The theme for this part is specified in the examiner's instructions.

 Duration of each task